• Skip to primary navigation

 Jump to Recipe

-Here’s a delicious and popular dish from the Philippines that’s perfect for your busy weeknights.
 Filipino Picadillo has ground beef, vegetables, and raisins that give that hint of sweetness in every spoonful.
+A delicious and popular dish from the Philippines that’s perfect for your busy weeknights.
 Make sure you have enough for seconds!

 Beef picadillo served on top of steamed white rice, with some dried raisins on the counter.

-If you think it’s hard to resist when it’s just been transferred from the pan, beef picadillo tastes even better the following day.
-Seriously.
+And if you think it’s hard to resist when it’s just been transferred from the pan, Filipino-style picadillo tastes even better the following day.

 Don’t take my word for it.
 See (or taste) for yourself!